azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 Enable Security Logging in Azure Virtual Machine Scale Sets

 ### Rationale
-"Auditing logs must be enabled as they provide details for investigation in case of a security breach for threats.
+Auditing logs must be enabled as they provide details for investigation in case of a security breach for threats.

 ### Control Settings
 ```json